RTEMS/rtems-docs/c_user/semaphore_manager.rst

 Semaphores should not be made global unless remote tasks must interact with the created semaphore.
 This is to avoid the system overhead incurred by the creation of a global semaphore.
-When a global semaphore is created, the semaphore’s name and id must be transmitted to every node in the system for insertion in the local copy of the global object table.
+When a global semaphore is created, the semaphore's name and id must be transmitted to every node in the system for insertion in the local copy of the global object table.